Are you feeling drawn to begin living a minimalist lifestyle?

-This is a great way to get a perspective of other content creators that have some great tips and also share some amazing stories.
+This is a great way to get the perspective of other content creators that have some great tips and also share some amazing stories.

 His videos are great and give some helpful tips.
 Check him out!

-In fact, this is one of the first things I was researching when I was in college.
+In fact, this is one of the first things I researched when I was in college.
 I was becoming obsessed with dwindling down my wardrobe to eventually fit everything into a carry-on myself.